thorpej/nabud/README.md

 * Changed nabud's -d flag to enable debugging on specific subsystems, reducing the amount of logs you have to sift through when trying to figure out a problem.
+* Added "show all channels" and "show all connections" commands to nabuctl, which shows the details for all channels and connections, respectively, rather than just one at a time.

 ### nabud-1.1.1
-* Fix an issue reported by jeffreystone on Discord -- if you selected a file on a "Listener" connection using nabuctl, it would not be properly inherited when the real TCP connection came in from an emulator.
+* Fix an issue reported by jefferystone on Discord -- if you selected a file on a "Listener" connection using nabuctl, it would not be properly inherited when the real TCP connection came in from an emulator.
 * Fix some typos / spelling errors in the document you're reading now.